 IT Sales Executive

 Entry-level Sales Executive jobs involve a lot of cold calling.
 However, it is becoming more common to identify leads through prospecting on LinkedIn or other social networks.

 However, they manage it; A Sales Executive aims to convince business clients to book an Account Executive appointment.
-This next appointment serves in moving the customer to the next stage of the sales funnel, and therefore, one step closer to a purchase.
+This next appointment moves the customer to the next stage of the sales funnel, and, therefore, is one step closer to a purchase.

 IT Sales at this level can be challenging, repetitive and not much fun if you have a bad experience.
 For this reason, it’s worth doing your research to find out which companies offer the best training programs and mentoring schemes.